 Are you sure a creative writing major is the right fit for you?
 Read our post on the pros and cons.

 For more general advice about choosing a college, check out our complete guide to finding the right school for you.
-Some major considerations might include deciding whether you're interested in a small college or a big university, an in-state institution or an out-of-state one, and a public school or private one.
+Some major considerations might include deciding whether you're interested in a small college or big university, an in-state or out-of-state institution, and a public or private school.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: